mgifford/drupal-security/src/server.rst

   # Debian (not Ubuntu)
   $ apt-get install perl-tk bastille selinux-basics selinux-policy-default auditd

-Using an Host Based Intrusion Detection System (HIDS) such as the `OSSEC`_ HIDS is a good practice.
+Using a Host Based Intrusion Detection System (HIDS) such as the `OSSEC`_ HIDS is a good practice.
 You can find more information on the projects, including tutorials and how-tos at `OSSEC's documentation`_.
-`Tripwire`_ and `Snort`_ are other IDS's which monitor the integrity of core files and will alert you to suspicious activity (see `Tripwire on CentOS`_ and `Tripwire on Debian`_).
-With any HIDS, you should make sure that secure IPs, such as your outgoing gateway is whitelisted.
+`Tripwire`_ and `Snort`_ are other IDSes which monitor the integrity of core files and will alert you to suspicious activity (see `Tripwire on CentOS`_ and `Tripwire on Debian`_).
+With any HIDS you should make sure that secure IPs, such as your outgoing gateway, are whitelisted.

 `Drupal monitoring can be set up to work with OSSEC`_ which would be more efficient than using Drupal's `Login Security`_ module (6/7/8) as it would allow you to use your existing HIDS infrastructure to alert you to these sorts of attacks.

 Crackers will often try to use a `brute force attack`_ to guess usernames and passwords.
 Using a service like `Fail2ban`_ that can block IP addresses that